A list of recommended apps and services

 It’s good practice to ensure that every single web service you sign up for uses a unique, strong, lengthy password.
 However, remembering so many passwords can be a pain in the ass.

-Paid services like LastPass and 1Password are good for this problem, but you can also do this yourself with the following free and open source apps.
+Paid services like 1Password are good for this problem, but you can also do this yourself with the following free and open source apps.
 And if you keep your password database in a syncing service like OneDrive, Dropbox, etc. then you can access your passwords on all your devices.

 Keeweb — a comprehensive and nice looking password manager.
 Has a built-in password generator.